Space-Machines-Company/meta-enclustra-mpfs/README.md

 ### Modification for eMMC boot

 On the Mercury+ MP1 product series, the MSS MMC controller is connected through a multiplexer to a eMMC memory located on the module and to a SD card slot located on the base board.
 During the boot process, the HSS selects one of the two devices depending on if a SD card is inserted in the SD card slot.
-If a SD Card is inserted, the system boots from SD card, otherwise it boots from eMMC.
+If a SD card is inserted, the system boots from SD card, otherwise it boots from eMMC.

-The default devicetree works for both SD Card and eMMC memory, but the eMMC performance is limited.
-The devicetree needs to be modified for full eMMC support (use of 8 data lanes instead of only 4) with the disadvantage that SD Card is not supported anymore.
+The default devicetree works for both SD card and eMMC memory, but the eMMC performance is limited.
+The devicetree needs to be modified for full eMMC support (use of 8 data lanes instead of only 4) with the disadvantage that SD card is not supported anymore.

 In file [meta-enclustra-mpfs/recipes-kernel/linux/files/enclustra_mercury_mp1_common.dtsi](meta-enclustra-mpfs/recipes-kernel/linux/files/enclustra_mercury_mp1_common.dtsi) in 'mmc' node, following settings needs to be removed or commented out: